brettinternet/brettinternet.github.io/content/ai/_index.md

 Using an AI agent for development looks unique for different tasks.
 Let me lay out a very general workflow with agentic prompting and some ideas to guide our approach.

-1. Create worktree as a sibling folder to `work/repo-name`
+1. Create worktree as a sibling folder to `work/repo-name` to parallelize working on a repository
 1. Use Linear MCP to examine specifications of a ticket
 1. Investigate the work in parallel with the agent in main worktree, ask the agent for an execution plan and then analyze the plan
 1. Run a first pass on the work and write tests for our expectations (or inverse order)